mcfiet/shadowkube/README.md

 ```

 > \[!NOTE]
 > Each node must be connected to every other node in the VPN mesh.
-If the worker node being set up outputs `==> Starting RKE2 agent...`, then the following must be run on the other nodes:
+If the worker node being set up outputs `==> Starting RKE2 agent...`, then the following must be run on the master node.
+When setup is complete run on all nodes:
 >
 > ```bash
 > sudo scripts/cVM/configure-wireguard-enhanced.sh